OISF/suricata/doc/userguide/output/eve/eve-json-format.rst

 Fields
 ~~~~~~

-* "request" (optional): a request sent by the pop3 client
+- "request" (optional): a request sent by the pop3 client
-  * "request.command" (string): a pop3 command, for example "USER" or "STAT", if unknown but valid `UnknownCommand` event will be set
+   * "request.command" (string): a pop3 command, for example "USER" or
+     "STAT", if unknown but valid `UnknownCommand` event will be set
-  * "request.args" (array of strings): pop3 command arguments, if incorrect number for command `IncorrectArgumentCount` event will be set
+   * "request.args" (array of strings): pop3 command arguments, if
+     incorrect number for command `IncorrectArgumentCount` event will be set
-* "response" (optional): a response sent by the pop3 server
+- "response" (optional): a response sent by the pop3 server
    * "response.success" (boolean): whether the response is successful, ie. +OK
    * "response.status" (string): the response status, one of "OK" or "ERR"
-  * "response.header" (string): the content of the first line of the reponse
+   * "response.header" (string): the content of the first line of the response
    * "response.data" (array of strings): the response data, which may contain multiple lines

 Example of POP3 logging: